The True Story about Leading Edge Slats

 Anyhow, these fellas told me that they had removed their slats and their aircraft flew better!
 This was a real surprise, since those leading edge slats are one of the main distinguishing features of the Zenair CH701!
 They spoke a bit of English, and I spoke a bit of Spanish, so I questioned them over and over again just to be sure, and they assured me that it flew faster without slats, and landing speed was only a little higher.

 Ever since that encounter I’ve been telling the story to Zenair CH701 and Storch fliers, suggesting that they might try flying without their slats, but no one would, so it had to wait until I had a similar aircraft myself to give it a go.
-Now I’ve thoroughly tested it out on my Savannah (a clone of the CH701), and the results are astounding!
+Now I’ve thoroughly tested it out on my Savannah (a brother of the CH701), and the results are astounding!
 I’ll never put the slats back on.
 Two Zenair CH701 fliers at our airfield have also removed the slats from their CH701s, and the results are equally impressive.
 So we now have a surplus of used slats hung up in our hangars…….

 Leading Edge Slats on a Savannah aircraft